 - Holly Lutz talks about working at Field Museum and changing her life

-- Trailer for short film on Gorongoza Park, Mozambique
+- Short film on Gorongosa Park, Mozambique

-The Emerging Pathogens Project is grateful for the collaboration with the Field Museum's BioSynC staff to create some of the videos listed above.
+The Emerging Pathogens Project is grateful for the collaboration with The Field Museum's BioSynC staff to create some of the videos listed above.